-- a.
-If a student has a cumulative GPA of less than 3.0 in any given semester, the student will be placed on academic probation for one semester to bring cumulative GPA to 3.0 or higher. - b.
-If GPA does not improve to 3.0 or higher in the succeeding semester, cohort status will be lost and student will be dismissed from the program. - 3.
+- 1. The student must achieve a final grade of 70% or higher in each course and receive a "pass" in pass/fail courses.
+Failure to meet these criteria results in loss of cohort status and dismissal from the program. - 2.
+The student must achieve a cumulative GPA of 2.7 or higher for successful completion of the program. - a.
+If a student has a cumulative GPA of less than 2.7 in any given semester, the student will be placed on academic probation for one semester to bring cumulative GPA to 2.7 or higher. - b.
+If GPA does not improve to 2.7 or higher in the succeeding semester, cohort status will be lost and student will be dismissed from the program. - 3.
 Failure to pass supervised practice courses also results in loss of cohort status and program dismissal.

 The student may be given the option to restart as a student in the next cohort, with permission of the ND program faculty.
-The courses with an earned grade of 79% or less and/or 'fail' in the supervised practice courses must be repeated.
-A maximum of 2 courses will be allowed to be repeated.
+In order to achieve progression (see MND/DI progression), courses with an earned grade of 79% or less and/or 'fail' in the supervised practice courses may be required to be repeated.